CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-cluster/lustre-import-from-S3-bucket.md

       Avg.
 Time = 1490.09
 ```
 Submit a minimum of 2 benchmark runs (using two different NPCOLxNPROW) configurations, to create output needed for the QA and Post Processing Sections in Chapter 5.

-#### CMAQ Benchmark Option 2 (install software on cluster) and proceed to Chapter 8, Post Processing and QA.

-(go to left menu and click on 8 Compile and Run Post Processors)